Ahlecss/Ahlecss/README.md

 Former Front dev at [@Biig](https://www.biig.com) and [@Ekino](https://www.ekino.com)

-Some tools that I like working with : Angular, React, Vue, SASS, GSAP, Node, Three, P5, Storybook, Typescript, Figma
+Some tools that I like working with : Angular, React, Vue, SASS, GSAP, Node, Three, P5, Storybook, Typescript, Ionic, Figma

 ### 🔭 I’m currently working on
 Remove all forms of plastic in the world.